Charles-Shang/leetcode-cpp/README.md

 * [X] 19 Remove nth Node from End of List
 * [X] 24 Swap Nodes in Pairs
 * [X] 27 Remove Element
+* [ ] 28 Find the Index of the First Ocurrence in a String
 * [X] 59 Spiral Matrix II
 * [X] 142 Linked List Cycle II
 * [X] 151 Reverse words in a string